-The most annoying thing is when a huge game like Man U vs Arsenal is on and they show some random game like Hull vs Swansea!
+The most annoying thing is when a huge game like Man United vs Arsenal is on and they show some random game like Wolves vs Brighton!

 So, like you probably have, I've turned to the web for a solution on more than one occasion.

-I’ve tried multiple services, free and paid, but on the whole been pretty disappointed with the large majority.
+I've tried multiple sites and apps, but on the whole have been pretty disappointed with the large majority.

-The Best Way to Watch Football Free in Thailand
+The 3 Best Ways to Watch Football Free in Thailand

-You will need a super-fast internet connection though or the games tend to freeze and buffer for ages.
-Often you will need to spend 15 minutes or so at the beginning of games to test different streams and find one that works well too, which is a pain in the bottom.
+You will need a super-fast internet connection or the games tend to freeze and buffer for ages.
+Sometimes you will need to spend 15 minutes or so at the beginning of games to test different streams and find one that works well too, which is a pain in the bum.